ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

   definition (document) on which the digital asset was issued.

 - verifiedOriginatorEntityId REQUIRED: This is the identity data of the originator entity (person or organization) in the origin network.
-The format of this field is a JSON string containing a [X.500] Distinguished Name.
   This information must be verified by the sender gateway.

 - verifiedBeneficiaryEntityId REQUIRED: This is the identity data of the beneficiary entity (person or organization) in the destination network.
-The format of this field is a JSON string containing a [X.500] Distinguished Name.
   This information must be verified by the receiver gateway.

 - originatorPubkey REQUIRED.
 This is the public key of the asset owner (originator)